netlify/markdown-to-sanity/bin/blogs/2021-06-03-build-a-data-driven-jamstack-site.md

   metatitle: "How to build a database-driven Jamstack site"
   metadescription: "Learn how to use StepZen to build a Jamstack site with a MySQL backend.
 This approach works with works for any SSG, including Next.js and Hugo, and data sources like REST APIs and Postgres."
 ---
-Raymond Camden wrote a good post about [Building a Data-driven Eleventy Site](https://www.raymondcamden.com/2021/04/15/building-a-database-driven-eleventy-site).
+Raymond Camden wrote a good post about [Building a Database-driven Eleventy Site](https://www.raymondcamden.com/2021/04/15/building-a-database-driven-eleventy-site).
 In it, he makes a direct connection to a MySQL database using the mysql npm package to pull the posts for a simple blog that is statically generated (aka pre-rendered).
 While Ray does this for Eleventy specifically, you could leverage a similar workflow to generate content from a MySQL database in other static site generators (SSGs) like Next.js for instance.

 This got me thinking.
 While there are relatively straightforward methods for pulling from various external APIs or databases using the JavaScript-based SSGs, the same cannot be said for some other traditional SSGs like Hugo or Jekyll.
 I'm a big Hugo fan, so could I replicate this for Hugo?
 Or what if I needed to connect more than just a database?